makrai/notes/gu2312-mamba-lin-time-seq.md

 #### effects of each selective parameter

 * ∆ controls the balance between how much to focus or ignore the current input
 * generalizes RNN gates (eg 𝑔𝑡 in Theorem 1), mechanically,
   * a large ∆ resets the state ℎ and focuses on the current input 𝑥, while
   * a small ∆ persists the state and ignores the current input
 * SSMs (1)-(2) can be interpreted as a continuous system discretized by a timestep ∆, and in this context the intuition is that
   * large ∆ → ∞ represents the system focusing on the current input for longer (thus “selecting” it and forgetting its current state) while a
   * small ∆ → 0 represents a transient input that is ignored

 #### `A`

 * the A parameter could also be selective,
 * nL it ultimately affects the model only through its interaction with ∆ via A = exp(∆A) (the discretization (4))
 * Thus selectivity in ∆ is enough to ensure selectivity in (A, B), and is the main source of improvement
-* We hypothesize that making A selective in addition to (or instead of) ∆ would have similar performance, and leave it out for simplicity
+* We hypothesize that making `A` selective in addition to (or instead of) ∆ would have similar performance, and leave it out for simplicity

 #### B and C

 * As discussed in Section 3.1,
-* the most important property of selectivity is filtering out irrelevant info, so that a sequence model’s context can be compressed into an efficient state.
+* the most important property of selectivity is filtering out irrelevant info, so that a sequence model’s context can be compressed into an efficient state
 * In an SSM, modifying B and C to be selective allows finer-grained control over whether to let an input 𝑥𝑡 into the state ℎ𝑡 or the state into the output 𝑦𝑡
 * ~ modulate the recurrent dynamics
   based on content (input) and context (hidden states) respectively